The C Language

 The journey through the course is a challenging one!
 Our courses are packed with insights and will take time to sink in.
 You will be awarded with a Certificate of Mastery when you complete 95% of the course work.

-What you see above is a sample certificate (`Piyush Itankar` is a sample student name).
+What you see above is a sample certificate.
 The design of this certificate will be modified from time to time to make it more shiny and reflect the rightly earned pride!

 There will always be a dedicated certificate identification number to verify it with us.
 This should enable anyone to check the authenticity of the certificate.